Weihrauch: History

-When German companies were again allowed to manufacture airguns in the early 1950s, Weihrauch made their first air rifle, the HW Model 50V.
-This airgun had to have a smooth bore because the Allied Occupation Government would not allow rifled barrels.
+Weihrauch made their first air rifle, the HW Model 50V in 1950.
+This airgun had a smooth bore because of Allied Occupation Government rules.
 Finally, after the German Shooting Federation ("Deutscher Schützenbund") was re-established, the allied government allowed the production of rifled barrels.
-However, because they were not allowed to produce firearms, they put their efforts into making the finest sporting airguns in the world.
-Even after the firearm manufacturing ban finally was withdrawn, the Hermann Weihrauch KG company continued to produce sporting air rifles of the highest quality.
-The little HW 25 was slanted towards the youth market while versions of the HW 30 and HW 50 continued as solid mid-market air rifles.
+However, because they were not allowed to produce firearms, they put their efforts into making sporting airguns.
+Even after the firearm manufacturing ban was withdrawn, the Hermann Weihrauch KG company continued to produce air rifles.
+The smaller HW 25 was made for the youth market while versions of the HW 30 and HW 50 continued as solid mid-market air rifles.
 The HW 55 was one of Europe's leading barrel-cocking target rifles.
-The rather uncommon HW 55T version with its ornate Tyrolean-style stock, usually sporting fine walnut of exceptional grain, has always been a favorite among offhand shooters and collectors.

-In 1955 they introduced a full size sporting air rifle in the guise of the HW35 which was to become their most successful model and was the first to feature the famous Rekord two stage sporting trigger developed from the target trigger of the HW55T, a trigger design that remains across the range unchanged to this day, the HW35 furthermore boasted a locking barrel catch and an automatic safety located at the rear of the cylinder, the HW35 was such a successful model that despite its relatively modest power output it still remains in the company's range, almost unchanged to this day.
+In 1951 Weihrauch introduced a full size sporting air rifle, the HW35 which was to become their most successful model and was the first to feature the famous Rekord two stage sporting trigger developed from the target trigger of the HW55T, a trigger design that remains across the range unchanged to this day.
+The HW35 also has a locking barrel catch and an automatic safety located at the rear of the cylinder.

-An early attempt at magnum power

-The EL54 was an early attempt (1954) at achieving magnum power in a spring-piston air rifle.
-It is an HW 35 with an ether injector attached on the right side of the compression chamber tube.
-A medical ether ampule was inserted into the device and crushed.
-Each time the rifle was cocked and loaded, a shot of ether was injected into the compression chamber, where the heat of compression ignited it, raising gas pressure in the compression chamber.
+The Rekord two stage trigger was first used at some point in the 1950s, likely around 1955, on either the HW 35 or HW 55.
+Both of these models were originally made with non-Rekord triggers, labelled as "Burgo".